 Litigation funding can provide access to justice for the economically disadvantaged.
-This is the case for the AU$ 200 million+ Australian class action funded by Harbour against PTTEP Australasia (Ashmore Cartier) Pty Ltd, the oil giant responsible for operating the rig that leaked.
+This is demonstrated by the AU$ 250 million+ Australian class action funded by Harbour and brought by some 15,000 seaweed farmers against PTTEP Australasia (Ashmore Cartier) Pty Ltd, an oil company whose negligence caused a serious oil spill in the Timor Sea.

-Without funding, they lack the means to seek justice against the oil company but with our funds, not only are the lawyers paid, but in the event of a loss, claimants will be protected and will not have to pay the other side’s costs.
+Without funding, the seaweed farmers lacked the means to seek damages from the oil company but with our funds, not only are the lawyers paid but, in the event that the claim is unsuccessful, the claimants will be protected from having to pay the defendant’s adverse costs.